 Unaffiliated Foreign Persons - An unaffiliated foreign person is an entity domiciled abroad that is not owned, or is owned less than 10%, directly or indirectly, by the U.S. Reporter or the U.S. Reporter's foreign parent.

 The diagram below illustrates each of these relationships with regards to the U.S. Reporter.
-Additional reporting instructions are provided prior to each Schedule on pages 13, 15, and 17.
+Additional reporting instructions are provided prior to each Schedule on pages 13, 15, and 17,2 ind is for i